British Prime Minister Johnson tests positive for virus

 Earlier this week Prince Charles, the heir to the British throne, announced that he had tested positive for the virus.
 His mother, 93-year-old Queen Elizabeth II, is self-isolating at Windsor Castle as a precaution.

-Downing St. said Johnson had not recently met the queen.
-The pair have held their weekly audience by phone for at least the past two weeks.
+Buckingham Palace said Johnson and the Queen last met on March 11.
+The pair have held their weekly audience by phone for the past two weeks.

-Johnson has been criticized by his opponents for the government’s initial reluctance to impose tough restrictions on movement and the economy to try to stem the spread of the virus.
+Johnson has been criticized by his opponents for his Conservative government’s initial reluctance to impose tough restrictions on movement and the economy to try to stem the spread of the virus.

 Early this month, Johnson recounted shaking hands with medics treating coronavirus patients at a hospital and said “I continue to shake hands.”